Terroir and gastronomyLagrande tablée

 Paris

-The Hautes-Alpes at the Salon International de l’Agriculture
+The Hautes-Alpes at the International Agricultural Show

 At the Salon International de l’Agriculture, the département is acting as ambassador for its valleys and plateaux, packing everything that makes it so charming: mountain cheeses, high-altitude honeys and farming know-how handed down from generation to generation.